Rebecca Sandefur: Contributions

 Sandefur's research focuses on how low-income Americans consume legal services.
 The Chicago Tribune described her research on alternative approaches to settling civil justice disputes over housing, employment, and family issues as the kind of scholarship that can sometimes "pass largely unnoticed by the broader culture".
 Sandefur is a faculty fellow of the American Bar Foundation, where she leads a research program on access to justice and contributes to research following the career trajectories of people after they earn their Juris Doctor degrees.

 Sandefur is also known for her theoretical work on social capital, including her most-cited publication, the 2000 book chapter "A Paradigm for Social Capital" co-written with Edward Laumann, in which she argues that social capital should be understood in terms of benefits that realize people's goals, rather than only as resources to which people have access.

 Education and career

 Sandefur earned her B.A. from the University of Wisconsin.
 In 2001 she earned her Ph.D. from the University of Chicago with a dissertation on "the social organization of legal careers".
-She worked for 9 years as faculty in the Stanford University sociology department, then became an Associate Professor of Sociology and the Law at the University of Illinois at Urbana–Champaign, and a fellow at the American Bar Foundation.
+She worked for 9 years as faculty in the Stanford University sociology department, then became an associate professor of Sociology and the Law at the University of Illinois at Urbana–Champaign, and a fellow at the American Bar Foundation.
 She joined the faculty of Arizona State University in 2019.

 Personal life

 Sandefur is an enrolled member of the Chickasaw Nation.
-She is married to Monica McDermott.